Sending Office: Honorable Kevin Yoder

-Join a Bipartisan Letter to in support of fair organ allocation policy
+Join a Bipartisan Letter in support of fair organ allocation policy

 In 2016, the Department of Health and Human Services proposed a new policy for organ allocation.
 If this new rule had been finalized, it would have resulted in markedly diminished access to liver transplant services in the Midwest, Southeast, Northwest,

 Hawaii and the Pacific Basin.
 Each of these regions has had a strong push to increase organ donation rates and procurement practices, and now other areas of the country are looking to capitalize on those efforts.
-I lead a letter opposing this rule, and worked
+We led a letter opposing this rule, and worked

-successfully with HHS to change this policy to a more fair and balance alternative.
+successfully with HHS to change this policy to a more fair and balanced alternative.

 Now the system is at risk again.
-In December of 2017, after months of expert input and discuss, HHS came to a new consensus driven policy that would treat states fairly.
-In recent months, it has come to my attentions that HHS is now looking to scrap this
+In December of 2017, after months of expert input and discussion, HHS came to a new consensus driven policy that would treat states fairly.
+In recent months, it has come to our attention that HHS is now looking to scrap this

 rule in favor of creating a new policy yet again, undermining the evidence based policy from December 2017.
 HHS only has until December 2018 to finalize a policy, which will limit opportunities for dissent and thoughtful consideration.